 I do most my shopping online these days, and you’ll probably want at least a few of the apps below to get all your shopping done with ease.

-Amazon – Amazon has one of the biggest and best selections around, not to mention 2-day free shipping with Amazon Prime can’t be beat.
-It’s my go to app.
+Amazon – Amazon has one of the biggest and best selections around, not to mention 2-day free shipping with Amazon Prime can’t be beaten.
+It’s my go-to app.
 I wonder how much money I’ve spent at Amazon.

 CPro for Craigslist – Craigslist is one of my favorite sites for shopping, but use caution and watch out for scams.
 I always meet buyers or sellers at a gas station or retail store.
 Better safe than sorry.

-Best Buy – The Best Buy app show current specials, gaming information and rewards for My Best Buy.
+Best Buy – The Best Buy app shows current specials, gaming information, and rewards for My Best Buy.

 Meh Notifier – Meh.com is one of my favorite sites.
 Like Woot.com back in the day, Meh.com has one sale a day that’s usually pretty good.
 And don’t forget about Two for Tuesdays.
 I’ve bought over 20 things from this darn site in the last 8 months.
 The app is decent, but I’d just go to the site as it has an excellent mobile layout.

-Gas Buddy – Find the cheapest gas near you and get an alert when gas prices are set to go up so that you can fill up before the price changes.
+Gas Buddy – Find the cheapest gas near you and get an alert when gas prices are about to go up so you can fill up before the price changes.

 Starbucks – With the mobile ordering option skip lines and get that overpriced coffee even faster.
 They do have some good drinks, and a nice points system for free drinks.